Job Vacancy Statistics (JVS)

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

-Cell suppression via the CONFID software is used to control disclosure of the data.
+Cell suppression via the G-CONFID software is used to control disclosure of the data.

 Revisions and seasonal adjustment

-Given that the target information for the Job Vacancy Statistics program is a relatively infrequent occurrence in the population, the coefficients of variation for the monthly estimates from the Job Vacancy Statistics program are generally high.
-However, these coefficients of variation are examined on a monthly basis to identify domains having unusually high values, and to determine the causes of these fluctuations.
+Given that the target information for the Job Vacancy Statistics (JVS) program is a relatively infrequent occurrence in the population, the coefficients of variation for the monthly estimates from the JVS program are generally high.
+However, these coefficients of variation (CVs) are examined on a monthly basis to identify domains having unusually high values, and to determine the causes of these fluctuations.
 If a problem in the survey process that is not simply due to sampling is discovered in this analysis, the problem will be addressed prior to data release.

 - Date modified: